wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 ## Configuration

 The Watch SDK shares several source codes and configuration principles with the main iOS SDK.
-So, you can prepare the same set of constants as you're already using in your IOS application.
+So, you can prepare similar set of constants as you're already using in your main iOS application.
 The SDK provides just a limited functionality for the watch app (for example, you cannot create an activation or calculate a full PowerAuth authentication code from a watch application) and to do that it requires that your application's code will participate in data synchronization.

 ### Prepare Watch Connectivity